very-cool-name/blog-from-scratch/README.md

 }
 ```

 You may already see the problem - right now we can place any type `T` inside our storage.
 Let's continue with implementing ther rest of the interface for now.
-Other problems'll become obvious and we'll fix them along the way, I promise.
+This and other problems'll become obvious and we'll fix them along the way, I promise.
 Next, how do we get the value back from `Variant`?

 ## GetIf
-The simplest value we can get from `Variant` is a strongly typed pointer to `storage`.
-It's tempting to simply cast `storage` to pointer of desired type `T*`.
-It's legally can be done through two `static_cast` operations.
+The simplest value we can get value from `Variant` is a strongly typed pointer to `storage_`.
+It's tempting to simply cast `storage_` to a pointer of a desired type `T*` using two `static_cast` operations.
 ```cpp
 template<typename T>
 T* any_cast() {